One Bike to Work Day Can Get You Hooked

 That first Bike to Work Day experience can pave the path to many more in the future.
 With all the fun, resources and riders out on the streets and trails, you are bound to benefit.

 We tout the myriad of benefits of biking to work all the time.
 You’d expect that of BikeArlington.
 But don’t just take our word for it.
-Listen to what Marianna Rouse Johnson (a Health Mentor at Arlington’s InSHAPE program) has to say about her first bike to work experience last year.
+Listen to what Marianna Cardozo (a Health Mentor at Arlington’s InSHAPE program) has to say about her first bike to work experience in 2017.

 First Time Biking to Work